johnjbarton/sirius/readme.md

   - `extension/atopwi/inspector/front-end` is a git-tx transplant from the `gclient` branch of WebKit to the syncToWebKit branch of Sirius
   - to update the devtools front end use `git-tx-pull inspector`
   - See `bin/git-tx`

+  branches simulating a patch stack:
+    - syncToWebKit tracks WebKit gclient branch using git-tx-pull
+    - iframeable replaces uses of 'top' with 'parent' so we can embed devtools in an iframe
+    - remoteDebug adds chrome.experimental.devtools.remoteDebug to allow extensions to access backend
+    - DebuggerProtocol implements chrome.experiment.devtools.protocol using remoteDebug
+    - extendable builds on DebuggerProtocol to add extensions to Sirius
+    - master